 We measure and leverage this property of substances to naturally combine with others.
 All we need is to be able to identify an individual and have a detailed history of the products that they buy.

 This type of analysis is now well known, especially in the on-line world.
 In e-commerce we are now all used to seeing the “Customers also bought…” suggestions.
 IP television providers show programming choice that changes by what we, and other customers, watch.

 The reasons we buy are complex.
 A great many purchases are made on impulse.
 If we see an item or are made aware of it then a good percentage of people will buy.
 In order to make more money a business just needs to trigger that impulse.
 Businesses make suggestions that resonate with the customer.

-The theory and mathematics behind affinity are simple.
+The theory and mathematics behind Market basket analysis are simple.
 The issue is with the sheer volume of data that we need to analyze to tease out interesting affinities.
 Firstly, we usually have a large volume of transactions to study.
 However, the issue is the number of combinations of products.
 Here are some numerical examples:

 Analyzing baskets of two items will tell us about affinities.
 However, with just two items, we usually already know the answer.
 If the output tells us that people who buy bread also buy butter then this is not useful.
 To really gain the competitive edge we need to find more interesting behaviors and that means considering affinities between three or more items.
 If we repeat our numerical example with a basket of three we see that the number of combinations explodes:

 Whilst it is possible to run large calculations, we can also employ differential analysis.
 This is benchmarking of sales in different stores.
 We could also benchmark different seasons, demographic groups or other attribute to see if we can see a significant improvement in a particular group.
 Having identified the improvement the business can then investigate the underlying reasons.
 Any factors that can be understood are then rolled-out through the business.